 Science Nature of Science SC.K.N.1.1 Collaborate with a partner to collect information.
 SC.K.N.1.3 Keep records as appropriate such as pictorial records of investigations conducted.
 SC.K.N.1.2 Make observations of the natural world and know that they are descriptors collected using the five senses.
-K SC.K.N.1.4 Observe and create a visual representation of an object which includes its major features.
-K SC.K.N.1.5 Recognize that learning can come from careful observation.
-LAFS Standards for Spea aking and Listening LAFS.K.SL.1.1 Participate in collaborative conversations with diverse partners about kindergarten topics and texts with peers and adults in small and larger groups.
+SC.K.N.1.4 Observe and create a visual representation of an object which includes its major features. К SC.K.N.1.5 Recognize that learning can come from careful observation.
+LAFS Standards for Speal king and Listening LAFS.K.SL.I.I Participate in collaborative conversations with diverse partners about kindergarten topics and texts with peers and adults in small and larger groups.
 LAFS.K.SL.1.2 Confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.

 LAFS.K.SL.1.3 Ask and answer questions in order to seek help, get information, or clarify something that is not understood.
 LAFS.K.SL.2.5 Add drawings or other visual displays to descriptions as desired to provide additional detail.
 LAFS.K.SL.2.6 Speak audibly and express thoughts, feelings, and ideas clearly.
-Writing Standards LAFS.K.W.1.3 Use a combination of drawing, dictating, and writing to narrate a single event or several loosely linked events, tell about the events in the order in which they occurred, and provide a reaction to what happened.
-LAFS.K.W.3.8 With guidance and support from adults, recall information from experiences or gather information from provided sources to answer a question.
-MAFS Counting and Car dinality MAFS.K.CC.1.3 Read and write numerals from 0 to 20.
-Represent a number of objects with a written numeral 0-20 (with 0 representing a count of no objects).
-MAFS.K.CC.2.4 Understand the relationship between numbers and quantities; connect counting to cardinality. a.
-When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object. b.
-Understand that the last number name said tells the number of objects counted.
-The number of objects is the same regardless of their arrangement or the order in which they were counted. c.
-Understand that each successive number name refers to a quantity that is one larger.
-MAFS.K.CC.3.6 Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group, e.g., by using matching and counting strategies.
+Writing Standards LAFS.K.W.I.3 Use a combination of drawing, dictating, and writing to narrate a single event or several loosely linked events, tell about the events in the order in which they occurred, and provide a reaction to what happened.
+LAFS.K.W.3.8 With guidance and support from adults, recall information from experiences or gather information fro provided sources to answer a question.
+MAFS provided sources to answer a question.
+MAFS Counting and Carc Counting and Carc inality Read and write numerals from 0 to 20.
+Represent a number of objects with a written numeral 0-20

-MAFS.K.MD.1.2 Directly compare two objects with a measurable attribute in common, to see which object has "more of"/"less of" the attribute, and describe the difference.
+Measurement and Data MAFS.K.MD.1.2 Directly compare two objects with a measurable attribute in common, to see which object has "more of"/"less of" the attribute, and describe the difference.
 For example, directly compare the heights of two children and describe one child as taller/shorter.

-Science Nature of Scien nce SC.1.N.1.1 Raise questions about the natural world, investigate them in teams through free exploration and generate appropriate explanations based on those explorations.
+Science Nature of Science SC.I.N.I.I Raise questions about the natural world, investigate them in teams through free exploration, and generate appropriate explanations based on those explorations.
 SC.1.N.1.2 Using the five senses as tools, make careful observations, describe objects in terms of number, shape, texture, size, weight, color, and motion, and compare their observations with others.
 SC.1.N.1.3 Keep records as appropriate - such as pictorial and written records - of investigations conducted.
-SC.1.N.1.4 Ask "how do you know?" in appropriate situations.
-LAFS LAFS Standards for S peaking and Listening LAFS.1.SL.1.1 Participate in collaborative conversations with diverse partners about grade I topics and texts with peers and adults in small and larger groups.
+I SC.1.N.1.4 Ask "how do you know?" in appropriate situations.
+LAFS Standards for Speaki ng and Listening LAFS.I.SL.I.I Participate in collaborative conversations with diverse partners about grade 1 topics and texts with peers and adults in small and larger groups.
 LAFS.1.SL.1.2 Ask and answer questions about key details in a text read aloud or information presented orally or through other media.